These are the car camping essentials you need to take on your next camping trip.

 We love exploring the outdoors, especially to shoot the milky way in the summer.
 When it comes to camping, we will backpack if we have to (see backpacking essentials here), but we prefer the most comfortable route.

-The nice thing about car camping is that you can bring as much as you want (as long as it fits in your car), because most of the time you can pull up right next to your campsite.
-This allows for more comfort and luxuries, and since you’re not looking for the lightest, most compact gear, you can usually spend way less on your equipment!
+The nice thing about car camping is that you can bring as much as you want (as long as it fits in your car).
+Most of the time you can pull up right next to your campsite.
+We used to have a spacious tent set up for car camping, but since getting our Subaru, we’ve worked on having a solid setup to sleep in the car.

 Pro Tip: For you couples out there who like to cuddle, you could even pick up a double sleeper!